Climate activists call for action in Latin America

 Bolsonaro says excessive regulation has hindered economic development and has moved to strip the environment ministry's authority over water and forestry services.

 Last week, his environment minister questioned the effectiveness of the Amazon Fund created to contain deforestation.
-The minister has also called climate change a "secondary issue" and said that agribusiness in Brazil is "under threat."
+The minister has also called climate change a "secondary issue."

 Meanwhile, in the Venezuelan capital of Caracas, a few dozen protesters explicitly abstained from commenting on politics amid a monthslong standoff between President Nicolás Maduro and opposition leader Juan Guaidó.